-- Because there are different gas shut-off procedures for different gas meter configurations, it is important to contact your local gas company for guidance on preparation and response regarding gas appliances and gas service to your home.
+- Because there are different gas shut-off procedures for different gas meter configurations, it is important to contact your local gas company for any guidance on preparations and response regarding gas appliances and gas service to your home.

-- Water quickly becomes a precious resource following a disaster.
-It is vital that all household members learn how to shut-off the water at the main house valve.
+Water quickly becomes a precious resource following many disasters.
+It is vital that all household members learn how to shut off the water at the main house valve.

 - Cracked lines may pollute the water supply to your house.
 It is wise to shut off your water until you hear from authorities that it is safe for drinking.

-- The effects of gravity may drain the water in your hot water heater and toilet tanks unless you trap it in your house by shutting off the main house valve (not the street valve in the cement box at the curb—this valve is extremely difficult to turn and requires a special tool).
+The effects of gravity may drain the water in your hot water heater and toilet tanks, unless you trap it in your house by shutting off the main house valve.
+(This is not the street valve in the cement box at the curb – the street valve is extremely difficult to turn and requires a special tool.)

-- Electrical sparks have the potential of igniting natural gas if it is leaking.
-It is wise to teach all responsible household members where and how to shut off the electricity.
+Electrical sparks have the potential of igniting natural gas if it is leaking.
+Teach all responsible household members where and how to shut off the electricity.

-FOR YOUR SAFETY: Always shut off all the individual circuits before shutting off the main circuit breaker.
+- FOR YOUR SAFETY, always shut off all the individual circuits before shutting off the main circuit.

 For more information on utility shut off, please refer to ready.gov